Overprint: Security measures

 Overprints have been used as security measures to deter misuse and theft.
 In the nineteenth century, Mexico was plagued by thefts of stamps on their way to remote post offices.
 To address this, stamps were shipped from Mexico City to the local districts where they were overprinted with the district name – they were not valid for postage without the overprint.

 In El Salvador a significant quantity of stamps was stolen from the San Salvador post office in 1874.
 As a result all remaining stock was officially overprinted 'Contrasello' preventing usage of the non-overprinted stamps.

 The United States used a similar strategy to deal with thefts in Kansas and Nebraska in 1929, overprinting the current definitive issue with "Kans." and "Nebr." before they were shipped from Washington, to make it more difficult to sell stolen stamps outside the indicated state.

 Colonial overprints

 Nations overprinted stamps for use in their colonies mainly for the same reasons as for their domestic use.
 Due to poor planning, supply problems, faster than anticipated changing postal rates, changes in currency or other reasons they ran out of stamps, and demand had to be met.
 Some overprints were used to establish the first stage of postal service in a new territorial possession or colony however.
 If preparations had not been made, the controlling nation's regular homeland stamps would be overprinted with a local name, local currency or 'abroad' indication.
 In a similar fashion a nation's domestic stamps may be overprinted for use in foreign post offices under that power's control.
-For example, from 1919-22 the United States overprinted 18 postage stamps at double value and marked for its office in Shanghai, China.
+For example, from 1919 to 1922 the United States overprinted 18 postage stamps at double value and marked for its office in Shanghai, China.